 Commit to starting somewhere, even if you feel like you don’t know where.
-Here is a list of ideas to help you get something new in place as little as one day.
+Here is a list of ideas to help you get something started as little as one day.

 - Donate goods or services that your company sells to its customers